xUser5000/CS-Notes/Database Systems/Database Storage/Database Storage.md

 - If two tables are related, the DBMS can “pre-join” them, so the tables end up on the same page.
 	- **Advantage**: makes reads faster since the DBMS only has to load in one page rather than two separate pages.
 	- **Disadvantages**: makes updates more expensive since the DBMS needs more space for each tuple.

+## Database Catalog
+- In order for the DBMS to be able to decipher the contents of tuples, it maintains an internal catalog to tell it meta-data about the databases.
+	- The meta-data will contain information about what tables and columns the databases have along with their types and the orderings of the values.
+	- Most DBMSs store their catalog inside of themselves in the format that they use for their tables.
+They use special code to “bootstrap” these catalog tables.

 # Sources
 - CMU 15-445 Lecture 3 - "Database Storage (Part I)"